-an Incident Severity Matrix - an automated process which assigns a severity level to an incident.
+- an Incident Severity Matrix an automated process which assigns a severity level to an incident.
 The matrix removes subjectivity when determining the severity of an incident based on key information about the incident.
-The matrix considers the importance of all

-- incidents being considered in the context of 'organisational tolerance' not 'personal tolerance'; and - Managed Service Plans (MSPs) arrangements that Providers can put in place to tailor the way Services are delivered to Participants who display challenging behaviours.
+The matrix considers the importance of all incidents being considered in the context of 'organisational tolerance' not 'personal tolerance'; and - Managed Service Plans (MSPs) arrangements that Providers can put in place to tailor the way Services are delivered to Participants who display challenging behaviours.

 5.4.3.
-Completing a Job Seeker Incident Report
+Completing an Incident Report

-Completing a Job Seeker Incident Report ensures all staff are informed about the history of a Participant's challenging behaviour and potential for further incidents.
-The Job Seeker Incident Report also assists with determining appropriate future servicing arrangements.
+Completing an Incident Report ensures all staff are informed about the history of a Participant's challenging behaviour and potential for further incidents.
+The Incident Report also assists with determining appropriate future servicing arrangements.
 Accurate recording of incidents ensures that, if the Participant is transferred to another Site or Provider, the receiving Site or Provider is aware of the challenging behaviour/s and can arrange to service the Participant accordingly.

 A challenging behaviour incident may also be considered a WHS incident.
-In these cases, the Provider may need to submit a Job Seeker Incident Report and also Notify the Department of the WHS incident in accordance with Deed requirements.
+In these cases, the Provider may need to submit an Incident Report and also Notify the Department of the WHS incident in accordance with Deed requirements.

-When creating a Job Seeker Incident Report, Providers should consider that under the FOI Act, a person has the right (with limited exceptions) to access their personal information or documents held by the Department or Providers.
+When creating an Incident Report, Providers should consider that under the FOI Act, a person has the right (with limited exceptions) to access their personal information or documents held by the Department or Providers.

-Providers should ensure that, when creating a Job Seeker Incident Report, all records are factual, comprehensive, free from jargon and do not include unnecessary or inappropriate commentary.
+Providers should ensure that, when creating an Incident Report, all records are factual, comprehensive, free from jargon and do not include unnecessary or inappropriate commentary.